-The project will provide passive public recreation such as hiking trails within a mile of the urban Panama City area.
-The habitats are very attractive to birders and plant enthusiasts due to the number of threatened and endangered species thought to exist in the habitats of the Mill's Bayou Watershed area.
+The project will provide passive public recreation such as hiking trails within a mile of Panama City.
+The habitats are very attractive to birders and plant enthusiasts due to the number of threatened and endangered species thought to exist in the Mill's Bayou Watershed area.
 This project can help to educate the public and raise awareness of the importance of the Mill's Bayou Watershed and its relation to St. Andrew's Bay.
 Essential roads will be maintained to provide all-weather public access and management operations.
-Infrastructure development will be limited to only that which is necessary to allow public access and to provide for the necessary facilities, security, and management of the property.
-Archaeological and historical sites will be managed in coordination with DHR.
+Infrastructure development will be limited to only that which is necessary to allow public access and to provide for the necessary facilities, security and management of the property.
+Archaeological and historical sites will be managed in coordination with the Division of Historical Resources.